NVIDIA-AI-IOT/clip-distillation/README.md

-# Tutorial 2 - Zero-label Image Classifier
+# Jetson CLIP Distillation

 <img src="assets/overview.png" height="320"/>

-In the previous tutorial, we convered the fundamentals of knowledge distillation, and demonstrated some of the important factors that can impact accuracy.
+In the introduction to knowledge distillation [tutorial](https://github.com/NVIDIA-AI-IOT/jetson-intro-to-distillation), we convered the fundamentals of knowledge distillation, and demonstrated some of the important factors that can impact accuracy.

 While that was helpful for learning about how different factors can impact